himmatMahal/finding_pi/README.md

-"# finding_pi"
+"# Visualizing Pi"

-by Himmat Mahal
+# by Himmat Mahal

-This project will take various formulas for calculting pi, and compare how accurate they are.
+Program uses matplotlib to create visually appealing graphs created by these various formulas, tkinter to create the GUI application, PIL to help insert images, as well as numpy.

-Program uses matplotlib to visualize graphs created by these various formulas.
+This project takes 4 infinite series which converge to Pi, compares how accurate they are, and graphs their behavior.